-Baron & Budd continues to investigate and represent clients who have been harmed in serious truck wrecks and collisions involving commercial vehicles.
+Baron & Budd continues to investigate and represent clients who have been harmed in serious truck wrecks and collisions involving commercial and other vehicles.
 These cases are often complex in nature and can involve multiple entities in the transportation cycle.
 For instance, Baron & Budd has experience pursuing cases against motor carriers, shippers, brokers, and other transportation companies involved and responsible for putting dangerous trucks or truck drivers on the road.

-At trial, Baron & Budd shareholder Bryan Green has successfully obtained multiple multi-million dollar verdicts and settlements, including verdicts recognized as top 10 trucking verdicts in Texas in 2018 and 2019 by Top Verdict.
+At trial, former Baron & Budd shareholder Bryan Green successfully obtained multiple multi-million dollar verdicts and settlements, including verdicts recognized as top 10 trucking verdicts in Texas in 2018 and 2019 by Top Verdict.
 Baron & Budd's trucking attorneys team represents individuals who have lost loved ones or suffered a wide range of catastrophic injuries, including traumatic brain injuries, amputations, spinal cord injuries, and various fractures and surgeries.
-Having represented a number of families of victims who were killed in truck crashes involving underride events, Mr. Green now serves on the American Association of Justice (AAJ) Trucking Litigation Group's Underride Committee.
+Having represented a number of families of victims who were killed in truck crashes involving underride events, Mr. Green serves on the American Association of Justice (AAJ) Trucking Litigation Group's Underride Committee . and continues to contribute his expertise to the Baron & Budd Catastrophic Injury team.